 Hiking in the USA

-Read all about my hikes in California’s Sequoia-Kings National Parks, Yosemite and various parks in Utah.
+Read all about my hikes in California, Utah and Arizona.

 Before I started my eight-day SEKI Loop trail, I spent two days in Kings Canyon National Park to acclimatize to the elevation and do some preliminary hiking.
 I combined the Sunset Trail with the General Grant Loop Trail, the North Grove Trail and the Dead Giant Loop to a beautiful half day hike.

 After my eight-day SEKI Loop trail, I headed north to Yosemite National Park for one last day hike.
 I chose the Cathedral Lakes trail – part of the John Muir Trail – because it combines alpine lakes, a magnificent peak and relative solitude.